PowerShellOrg/DSC/README.md

     - Test-TargetResource validates whether a resource configuration is in the desired state.
     - Test-TargetResource offers the same parameters as Set-TargetResource.
     - Test-TargetResource evaluate the final state of the resource (not intermediate steps) and returns a $true if the configuration matches or $false if the configuration does not.
-    - This function needs to support both �Ensure = �Present�� and �Ensure = �Absent�� declarations.
+    - This function needs to support both Ensure = 'Present' and Ensure = 'Absent' declarations.

 - Get-TargetResource
     - This function inventories the resource based on the key values (mandatory parameters) for the CIM schema.